flyingkukri/countexex/doc/develop.md

 ValueMap value_map
 ```
 This data structure is our representation of the state-action pairs.
-it is a map from a string that is either
+It is a map from a string that is either
 1. the name of a variable (or dimension in mlpack)
 2. "action"
 3. "imps"

 to a vector of values.
-The cartesian product of the n-th entry of the vectors for every key and "action" constitutes a state-action pair.
+The Cartesian product of the n-th entry of the vectors for every key and "action" constitutes a state-action pair.
-We further add the vector imps which is the id of the state, so that we can later repeat this state-action pair as often as needed.
+We further add the vector imps which is the ID of the state, so that we can later repeat this state-action pair as often as needed.
 #### data
 ```cpp
 arma::fmat data
 ```
 This contains the state-action pairs in matrix format.
 As arma is column-major, mlpack treats each column as a data point and each row as a dimension.
-The first row will contain the state id, then the following rows are a one-hot encoding of the actions.
+The first row will contain the state ID, then the following rows are a one-hot encoding of the actions.
 The actions are one-hot encoded because, for categorical features, the decision tree isn't necessarily binary.
 We will have repeated each state-action pair as often as indicated by the importance vector.

-### model ValueType
+#### model ValueType
 The ValueType of the model is restricted to double, as the permissive strategy computation expects this ValueType.
 Thus, the types *storm::RationalNumber* and *storm::RationalFunction* are currently not supported.

-### storm engine
+#### storm engine
-We are restricted to using Storm's [sparse engine](https://www.stormchecker.org/documentation/background/engines.html), due to a restriction of the permissive strategy computation, expecting a model of type *storm::models::sparse::Mdp<double, RM>*.
+We are restricted to using Storm's [sparse engine](https://www.stormchecker.org/documentation/background/engines.html), as the permissive strategy computation expects a model of type *storm::models::sparse::Mdp<double, RM>*.

 ### main.cpp